anabatsh/PROTES/workflow.md

     ```bash
     python setup.py install
     ```
-    > You may also use the command `pip install --no-cache-dir protes` to install the current public version
+    > You may also use the command `pip install --no-cache-dir protes` to install the current public version.

-5. Install additional dependencies to be able run the computation from the `calc` folder (note that it works only for `python 3.8`):
+5. Reinstall `protes` from the source (after updates of the code):
     ```bash
-    pip install -r requirements_calc.txt
-    ```

-6. Reinstall `protes` from the source (after updates of the code):
-    ```bash
     clear && pip uninstall protes -y && python setup.py install
     ```

-7. Optionally delete virtual environment at the end of the work:
+6. Optionally delete virtual environment at the end of the work:
     ```bash
     conda activate && conda remove --name protes --all -y
     ```